What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 The most direct evidence of mosaic’s institutional valuation is not an auction result or an appraisal figure.
 It is what artists are paid to make it.
 And the structure of how mosaic commissions are priced reveals, with a precision that no survey data could match, how the classification of mosaic as craft rather than fine art operates as a direct economic mechanism in the lives of working artists.

 Consider the arithmetic of a public art commission.
-The U.S. General Services Administration’s Art in Architecture program, which has funded public commissions for federal buildings since 1963, allocates one-half of one percent of a building’s estimated construction cost to artwork.
+The U.S. General Services Administration has reserved a percentage of federal construction budgets for art since 1963; its Art in Architecture program, established in 1972, allocates at least one-half of one percent of a building’s estimated construction cost to artwork.
 This allocation is consistent regardless of medium — a painting and a mosaic at the same scale, in the same building, would receive the same total budget.
 What differs is what that budget actually pays for.
 A large-scale painting requires canvas, paint, and the artist’s time.
-A large-scale mosaic of equivalent square footage requires tesserae — glass, stone, smalti, vitreous tile — adhesives, backing materials, grout, armatures, and often a team of skilled assistants for installation; the physical materials alone can consume thirty to sixty percent of a total commission budget.
+A large-scale mosaic of equivalent square footage requires tesserae — glass, stone, smalti, vitreous tile — adhesives, backing materials, grout, armatures, and often a team of skilled assistants for installation; the physical materials alone can run from a few dollars to more than three hundred dollars per square foot — for stone and smalti work, an outlay approaching the entire fabrication labor charge — before a single assistant is paid or a single panel is installed.
 The artist’s design fee, the compensation for the creative and intellectual labor of the work, is whatever is left after the materials are paid for.

 This is not a policy written to disadvantage mosaic artists.
 It is an accounting structure that was designed for painting and applied without adjustment to a medium with categorically different material requirements.
 The result is that mosaic artists working within identical public art budget frameworks routinely take home a smaller percentage of the total commission as artist compensation than their painting equivalents — not because their work is valued less in any explicit sense, but because the arithmetic of the medium is invisible to the structure.
 The structural discount is not deliberate.
 It is automatic.
 Which makes it harder to name and harder to fix.

 The secondary market amplifies the injury.
-A painting commission creates a work that will be appraised as fine art, insured at market value, and potentially resold on the secondary market, generating future income for the artist through resale royalties and reputation effects that compound over years.
-A mosaic commission — classified in most institutional contexts as a building installation or public decoration — will typically be assigned to the building’s property insurance policy rather than a fine art policy, appraised at replacement cost (the cost of physical reproduction) rather than market value, and carried with no secondary market expectation at all.
+A painting commission creates a work that will be appraised as fine art and scheduled on a fine art policy at appraised value, and potentially resold on the secondary market, generating future income for the artist through resale royalties and reputation effects that compound over years.
+A mosaic commission — classified in most institutional contexts as a building installation or public decoration — is, under standard property-insurance practice, part of the building it is bonded to: covered as a fixture under the building’s property policy and valued at replacement cost — the cost of physical reproduction — unless someone makes the affirmative decision to schedule it as fine art at an appraised value.
+No one has published a count of how often that decision is made for mosaic.
+That absence is consistent with every other absence this report records.
 The artist is paid once, for a permanent, site-specific work that the commissioning institution owns and values as a fixture rather than as a fine art acquisition.
 The economic difference between those two framings is not marginal.
 For an accomplished artist working over a forty-year career, it is the difference between an estate with quantifiable market value and one that defaults, at the moment of administration, to an appraisal that reflects the cost of tile and grout.

 3.1 What Having No Champion Has Cost Mosaic